rishavkrd/RotarTrack/README.md

 Finally, run `./bin/dev`

 The application can be seen using a browser and navigating to http://localhost:3000/

+## Environmental files/variables

+We have environment variables setup for Authentication.
+The tutorial can be found here: https://auth0.com/docs/quickstart/webapp/rails/01-login

+The tutorial above will help you understand how we encrypted the website!

 ## Requirements ##

 This code has been run and tested on: